Mama FM

 10 December 2025, 10:05 pm

-By Annet Nakato.
+By Annet Nakato

-Feminist movements across Uganda and the wider region are grappling with a rapidly shifting landscape defined by rising violence against women and girls (VAWG), shrinking civic space, intensifying climate crises, and an alarming surge in digital and online violence.
+Feminist movements across Uganda and the wider region are grappling with a rapidly shifting landscape marked by rising violence against women and girls (VAWG), shrinking civic space, intensifying climate crises, and an alarming surge in digital and online violence.

 These challenges come at a time when coordinated action, collective resilience, and solidarity among feminist organisations are more critical than ever.

-Women human rights defenders are also facing heightened surveillance and targeted harassment, particularly on digital platforms, creating new risks for activists and communities they support.
+Women human rights defenders are also facing heightened surveillance and targeted harassment, particularly on digital platforms, creating new risks for activists and the communities they support.

 These realities form the backdrop to this year’s 2025 16 Days of Activism Against Gender-Based Violence, a global campaign that invites renewed reflection on the state of feminist organising and the strategies needed to sustain movements.